wazuh/wazuh-documentation/source/user-manual/ruleset/ruleset-xml-syntax/decoders.rst

 prematch
 ^^^^^^^^^

-It defines a regular expression that the log must match to apply the decoder.
-Only the log after any syslog-like header is used for the match finding.
-It's important to be as specific as possible to avoid matching with wrong events.
+Defines a regular expression that the log must match to apply the decoder.
+It's important to be as specific as possible to avoid matching unwanted events.
+Note that if the log is Syslog-like, then ``prematch`` only analyzes the log after the Syslog-like header.
+If the log is not Syslog-like, then it analyzes the entire log.

 +--------------------+--------------------------------------------------------------------+
 | **Default Value**  | n/a                                                                |